-I joined ANU in mid-2020 as the new Sir John Bunting Chair of Public Administration in the Crawford School, a position that is co-funded by ANU and the Australia and New Zealand (ANZSOG) School of Government.
-As Deputy Dean (Research) for ANZSOG, and a member of Crawford’s Policy and Governance Department, I focus on research leadership and strategy to foster excellence in impactful and applied research; while continuing my existing research projects in governance, political sociology, and public administration.
+I joined ANU in June 2020 as the new Sir John Bunting Chair of Public Administration in the Crawford School, a position that is co-funded by ANU and the Australia and New Zealand School of Government (ANZSOG).
+As Deputy Dean (Research) for ANZSOG, and a member of Crawford’s Policy and Governance Department, I focus on research leadership to foster excellence in impact-driven research; while continuing my existing research projects and supervising PhD students.

-My research interests are diverse, and include: citizen engagement, digital politics and governance, women and the future of work, policy advocacy, and young people and politics.
+My long-term research interests include: citizen engagement, digital politics and governance, women and the future of work, policy advocacy, and young people and politics.

-I am a Fellow of the Academy of Social Sciences Australia; and a visiting Senior Fellow at the Weizenbaum Institute for the Networked Society in Berlin, Germany.
+I am a Fellow of the Academy of Social Sciences Australia; and current President of the Australian Political Studies Association.

 From 2017-2020 I was an active member of the Australian Research Council’s College of Experts.